Do you judge a book by its cover? What about its color?

 If you are working on a psychological, action, crime, or mystery thriller, you might consider using red, blue, and black in your cover design.

-I mean, think about blood, aggression, fear, and power.
+Think about blood, aggression, fear, and power.
 The combination of red and black communicates that the book is about violence and mystery.

-Book cover design by MiblArt
+Book cover design by Miblart

-As a cherry on top, we would like to keep you updated on color trends in book cover design in 2023.
+As a cherry on top, we would like to keep you updated on color trends in book cover design in 2026.

 So enjoy our little book runway show.